 Applicants with backgrounds from most fields of study are eligible to apply to the MA program in Islamic Studies, provided they have had some exposure to Islamic Studies, Middle Eastern Studies, or Religious Studies, as well as some training in the humanities or the social sciences.

 English is the language of instruction at AUB so all applicants to the MA program in Islamic Studies should meet the Readiness for University Studies in English (RUSE) requirement before applying to the program.
 English test scores must be available at the time of applying and should be included with the online application.

 Non-native speakers of Arabic are required to take intensive Arabic language classes, which are not counted as part of the degree credits.
-The program recommends the study of a second European language other than English.
-For native speakers of Arabic it is recommended to develop a reading proficiency in a second language central to literature in Islamic civilizations and cultures, or in a second Semitic language, depending on the field of specialization.
+The program recommends the study of a second European language other than English, and for native speakers of Arabic to also develop reading proficiency in a second language central to literature in Islamic civilizations and cultures, or a second Semitic language, depending on the field of specialization.